 - Recognize and articulate in a reasoned manner the roots and causal basic of contemporary issues;

-- Demonstrate an understanding of the role of effective citizenry and community engagement in addressing social issues and the sustainability of the environment;
+- Demonstrate and understanding of the role of effective citizenry and community engagement in addressing social issues and the sustainability of the environment;

-- Engage in thoughtful self-assessment and career exploration, in order to select an appropriate major for transfer, leading to a satisfying career in a global society.
+- Engage in thoughtful self-assessment and career exploration, including selection an appropriate major for transfer, and a satisfying career to participate more fully in a global society.